AdamKyle/flare/resources/info/time-gates/section-1.md

 The Creator, can also silence you for 10, 30 or 60 minutes.

-The time until you can talk again will be disaplyed in big bright red letters with your local time (client side) of when you can talk again.
+The time until you can talk again will be disaplayed in big bright red letters with your local time (client side) of when you can talk again.

 Upon being able to chat you'll see a server message appear telling you can chat again.